FFFra/brewery-app/README.md

 # Brewery App

-This app render the beer cellar of a certain brewery.
-In this particular case I've picked the Guinness beers.
+This app renders the beer cellar of a certain brewery.
+In this particular case, I've picked the famous Guinness Brewery.

 This app does not have an API, so it makes usage of fake data.
-In order to achieve that, I took advantage of the [BreweryDB][https://brewerydb.com] sandbox.
+To achieve that, I took advantage of the [BreweryDB](https://brewerydb.com) sandbox.
 The main reason for that is the great amount of data provided by the API, so we don't have to generate our own.

-You can another pick another brewery to be rendered by changing the ID in the API request at:
+You can pick another brewery to be rendered by changing the ID in the API request at:

 ```
 src/services/api.js